As an Amazon Associate I earn from qualifying purchases.

 - sprinkles nuts, additional melted chocolate, or assorted decorations, if using

 - Line a large baking sheet with parchment paper.
 Set aside.

-- Place the pretzel on the prepared baking sheet and cover with sprinkles (or other decoration, if using).
+- Place the pretzel on the prepared baking sheet and cover with sprinkles4 (or other decoration, if using).
 If you'd like to decorate the pretzel with drizzled chocolate, wait until pretzels are completely set before melting new chocolate and decorating.